kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![DrMuffy](../../../content/images/drmuffy.png)

+- The chat goes over a few days.
+- It's very *very* informative and corroborating if you check the times against the information.
+- I lied, once, because I was beginning to have more doubts about this man as I felt his manner had changed after I gave him certain pieces of information.
+- In the end, I went elsewhere with some of my devices, but kept the best stuff back because I didn't trust anyone.

 ### The woman at Nowhere

 - In the afternoon, a woman comes in to work at Nowhere and sits diagonally away from me.